CopernicaMarketingSoftware/Documentation/SMTPeter/using-restAPI.md

 Note: set either the recipient field for one recipient or the recipients field for more than one

-You can choose either to set the mime, or to set individual properties for the message in the following fields:
+You can choose either to set the MIME, or to set individual properties for the message in the following fields:

     from: The address the e-mail originated from